Homerland: Plot

-Homer had overslept and missed his flight home from Boise.
-The van he climbed into was used by a group of ecological activist hippies, who gave him a ride back to Springfield.
-Along the way, they persuaded him to become a vegetarian, convinced him of the plant's destructive effects on the environment, and put him through an alcohol detoxification treatment that involved listening to Grateful Dead music and sitting in a sauna for days on end (hence the headphones and chair with wrist clamps).
-The mat Lisa saw Homer using was a rug marked with affirmations in very small print, forcing him to kneel in order to read them.
+The truth is revealed: Homer overslept and missed his flight.
+He was given a ride home in a van used by ecological activists.
+Along the way, they persuaded him to become a vegetarian, convinced him of the plant's destructive effects, and put him through an alcohol detoxification treatment by listening to music while being clamped to a chair in a sauna.
+Homer's mat is a rug marked with affirmations in small print, forcing him to kneel to read them.

-Annie and her team burst in and restrain Homer, but Lisa activates the device in order to complete his work, realizing that they have at least one thing in common now - a desire to see the plant shut down for good.
-The mission fails because the air conditioning system never worked properly in the first place, but since this is a safety violation, the plant must be shut down temporarily to correct it and Mr. Burns is arrested.
-Lisa hopes that Homer might retain his new behavior, but he quickly reverts to his old ways upon drinking a Duff beer that floats down from the sky on a parachute, under the control of a cackling Moe.
-Annie takes a large dose of medication for her bipolar disorder, turning the dreary city block into a vivid rainbow daze, and pushes Ralph Wiggum to the ground as she walks away from the plant.
+Annie and her team enter and restrain Homer, but Lisa activates the device because they have a common desire to see the plant shut down.
+The mission fails because the air conditioning system never worked properly.
+Lisa hopes Homer might retain his new behavior, but he reverts to his old ways upon drinking a beer.
+Leaving, Annie takes a dose of medication for her bipolar disorder, turning the dreary city block into a vivid rainbow daze.

+Production

+In May 2013, Entertainment Weekly reported that Kristen Wiig was cast as an FBI agent.
+Wiig previously guest starred in the twenty-second season episode "Flaming Moe" as a different character.
+Executive producer Al Jean described the character as someone who wants to arrest Homer but is also in love with him.

+The episode acknowledged the twenty-fifth season of the show with the chalkboard gag.

+Cultural references

+The episode is a parody of the television series Homeland.
+The start of the episode opens with a parody of the title sequence from that series.
+During the alcohol detox scene, Homer is listening to "Shakedown Street" by Grateful Dead.

 Reception

+Critical response

 The episode received generally positive reviews.

 Dennis Perkins of The A.V.
 Club gave the episode B−, saying "In the end, there are some funny lines, the gimmick doesn’t completely overwhelm the narrative, and things are back in place for the next episode.
 It’s not the worst omen for a new season of The Simpsons.
 I'm looking forward to it with guarded optimism and an open mind."

 Teresa Lopez of TV Fanatic gave the episode four out of five stars — signifying a positive review — saying "The Simpsons has always done an excellent job with parody, and tonight was no exception.
 First, the show opened with clever Springfield version of the Homeland opening, before creating the perfect amount of creepiness of Homer's change.
 His sudden abstinence from both pork and alcohol were one thing, but then he went and used a napkin.
 He exactly mirrored Brody's calm focus and it was quite amusing."

+Tony Sokol of Den of Geek gave the episode a 3 out of 5.
+He thought the episode was "good, not great" and liked the various sight gags in the episode.
+In 2023, he named this episode the fourth-best episode of The Simpsons from the 2010s.